wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 feature will be enabled by default.
 It can be explicitly enabled or disabled using the `%parameter` and `%noparameter` directives.

+Global constants that have the feature disabled will be wrapped as a `protected, public, bind(C)` value with the value defined in the C wrapper code.

 ## Classes

 As mentioned previously, C++ classes are transformed to Fortran *derived